The Architecture of Agency Volume 5 The Myth of Objective Value

 The claim earns its keep by dissolving the standard counterexamples, so take them in turn.

 Great works of art and cultural treasures get the same treatment.
 The reverence people feel before the Sistine Chapel is genuine, and I have no interest in debunking it.
 But the reverence is always located in someone.
 It is not floating in the paint.
-A civilization that ceased to care about the ceiling would not be failing to perceive a value that persisted in the plaster; the value would simply be gone, because the valuers were.
+A civilization that ceased to care about the ceiling would not be failing to perceive a value that persisted in the plaster; the value would be gone, because the valuers were.
 The same holds for mathematical truths: their truth is one thing, their value another.
 That the theorem holds is independent of us; that the theorem matters is not.

 The subtlest version of the myth is the “public good.”
 Roads, clean air, national defense — these are said to have value that transcends individual preferences, and the free-rider problem is offered as proof: people benefit without paying, so the value must exist independently of anyone’s willingness to pay.
 But this gets the lesson exactly backwards.
 Free riders demonstrate that people often capture the benefits of others’ sacrifices without reciprocating — a coordination problem, and a hard one.
 A coordination problem among valuers is not evidence of value without valuers.
 Strip away every agent who wants the road, and the road is just asphalt.
 The claim that infrastructure has value outside all individual preferences presupposes an impossible standard: value without valuation.